 How will I be taught, and will there be any work outside the class?

-Group warm-ups, singing in small groups and occasional solo singing in class.
+Warm-up exercises, singing along with a guide and occasional solo singing in class.
 Listening and learning both as audience and performer.
 Responding to feedback.
 Attempting improvisation.
 Building expression through singing techniques and your understanding of the song.

 Are there any other costs?
 Is there anything I need to bring?

 All class materials and learning resources will be supplied in the google classroom.

 You may wish to support your learning through a focus on reading, writing and hearing music and musical patterns.
 For more details about musicianship and music theory please visit our blog: Musicianship and music theory at City lit which lists our full sequence of musicianship and music theory classes.

 When I've finished, what course can I do next?

 Other singing classes.
 Jazz singing, rock,pop, soul and blues courses are scheduled every term.

 Matt is a singer-songwriter, arranger and choir director.
 He has studied jazz performance at Trinity Laban, and has performed as a percussionist and lead singer with Rhythms of the City, the London-based samba group, for 8 years.
 He is the leader and arranger for two community vocal groups, with repertoire ranging from close-harmony jazz to polyphonic covers of folk songs and alternative pop.
 He has been teaching a range of courses at the City Lit since 2012, including musicianship, sight-singing, jazz vocal improvisation, and harmony.
 He is particularly interested in rhythm and improvised music, and in the release of innate creativity and self-expression in the performing arts.
 His TEDx talk, "A song you could never sing", is available on YouTube.